DOAJ/doaj/cms/pages/apply/guide.md

 ## Updating your journal record

-For journals that have been accepted into DOAJ, it is important that the information we hold about them is up to date.
+For journals accepted into DOAJ, it is important that the information we hold about them is up to date.

 You can update the journal information via our API or by logging into your account and going to your Publisher dashboard.
 Under 'My journals' is a list of all the journals connected to your account.
 Use the black 'Update' button next to each journal record to submit an update request to us.